nathansmithpiano/GoodWeatherFinder/README.md

 ## Why?

-Why this?
-Well, a few reasons...
+Well, I'm glad you asked...

 I have been an avid hiker and backpacker in the Colorado mountains for years.
 For those who know the area, mountain weather can be turn on you at a moment's notice.
 It can be no fun at all to be stuck above treeline when there's lightning or hail storm.